Runnels County School Menus

 Winters ISD Lunch

-Friday: Cheeseburger or fish, baked chips, coleslaw, lettuce/tomato/pickles, grapes, choice of milk.
+Friday: Chili dog or cheeseburger, smile fries, baked beans, lettuce/tomato/pickles, fresh carrots, ninja fruit, choice of milk.

-Monday: Chicken strip salad or mac-n-cheese or pizza, steamed broccoli, garden salad, carrots, diced pears, choice of milk.
+Monday: Italian salad or spaghetti or chicken Alfredo Italian green beans, garden salad, carrots, Texas toast, fruit cocktail, choice of milk.

-Tuesday: Chef salad or soft taco or Frito pie, cheesy potatoes, zesty cucumbers, lime sherbet cup, choice of milk.
+Tuesday: Chef salad or nachos or burrito, corn, lettuce/tomato, zesty cucumbers, fruity gelatin, choice of milk.

-Wednesday: Chicken fajita salad or chicken spaghetti or grilled cheese sandwich, Italian green bean, salad/carrots, watermelon, cookie choice of milk.
+Wednesday: Chicken strip salad or BBQ sandwich or turkey & cheese sub, baked potato, broccoli salad, fresh carrots, cantaloupe,choice of milk.

-Thursday: Italian Salad or chicken fried steak or oven fried chicken, mashed potatoes/gravy, fresh vegetable dippers, dinner roll, plums, choice of milk.
+Thursday: Chicken fajita salad or Salisbury steak or Chicken nuggets, mashed potatoes, salad/carrots, dinner roll, watermelon, choice of milk.

 Olfen ISD Breakfast